 The crash facility's structure

 Metrology Each test sled is equipped with a data acquisition system in order to record measured values at up to 42.5 kHz.
 Accelerations, elongations, forces, and deformations can be recorded during the collision depending on sensor equipment.
-High-speed video cameras and a lighting system are available for high-speed photographs of the crash.
+High-speed video cameras and a lighting system are available for high-speed videosof the crash.
 Software for point tracking enables local deformations and speed progressions to be investigated directly on the component.

 The crash facility's most important operating figures